 As terrifying as it might sound, it’s actually a whole heap of fun and the perfect way to see this incredible region…

-…plus, it’s not every day you can actually paraglide from once country to the next.
+…plus, it’s not every day you can actually paraglide from one country to the next.
 You can book this similar paragliding tour that’s so much fun.
 Plus, you’ll get to glide over the Swiss Alps.

 Top tip: Be prepared for changes in weather, even the slightest change will mean you might need to reschedule your jump off the mountain.

 3.)
 Walk the cobbled streets of the old town